 file endpoints.
 For content sharing and high throughput scenarios, the direct access URLs should be used, which are NOT subject to rate and concurrency limits.

 429 requests until they can be processed.
 Instead of throwing an application error when you have a significant amount of traffic, it degrades the speed without failing.
 Whenever a request needs to be throttled by the SDK, it prints an application log with the amount of extra time it took to be processed.
 To avoid noticeable speed impact in your application, you can upgrade your plan.

 Tips & best practices useful to optimize requests for the Xata API:

 429response code from Xata, it means the request was not processed so your application can safely retry it.

 - Log and track errors in your application error channels or log streams in order to monitor for throttling errors, so you can make informed decisions whether to upgrade your plan.

 - For writing records to Xata, use the bulk endpoint instead of the atomic (individual record insert) data endpoint.
 The bulk endpoint allows batching of multiple records in a single request, which favors the optimal use of both your branch's request rate limit and concurrency slots in the transactional store.

 - For requests to the

 consistency: eventualoption to use the Read Replicas Store.
-This makes it less likely to reach the concurrency limit of either Store type and gets the best possible performance from your Xata branch's assigned units.
+This makes it less likely to reach the concurrency limit of either Store type and gets the best possible performance from your Xata plan.